 We are happy to bring this famous and delectable New York State variety to you.
-Developed in Geneva at the New York State Agricultural Experiment Station in the early 1900's, this self-fertile cross between McIntosh and Ben Davis apple is a favorite of cooks and orchardists alike.
+Developed in Geneva at the New York State Agricultural Experiment Station in the early 1900's, this self-fruitful cross between McIntosh and Ben Davis apple is a favorite of cooks and orchardists alike.
 The Cortland is sweet and lightly tart at peak ripeness.
 Its brilliant red color is sometimes accompanied by light yellow streaks and green specks, a deep contrast compared to the fruits stark white, tender flesh.
-Amazingly, the flesh retains its white after slicing.
-Grows in zones: 4 - 7
+Amazingly, the flesh of the Cortland apple retains its white after slicing.

 The Cortland apple makes a wonderful presentation whether on salads, fruit trays, or fresh out of your lunch box.
 It is also a prized cooking apple, most often used in pies, breads, and applesauce.
 The Cortland Apple Tree for sale requires 800-1,000 chill hours and will serve as a good pollinator for Red Gravenstein, McIntosh, and Honeycrisp apples.
 The Cortland Apple Tree is ready for harvest between September and October, just in time for a warm apple pie on a cool, crisp fall day.